-- Research citizens needs and issues within the areas of road repair and waste management services and how to engage with Glasgow City Council in reporting them.
+Research citizens’ needs and issues within the areas of road repair and waste management services and how to engage with Glasgow City Council in reporting them.

 Rethink and develop concepts and service models for how citizens could report issues better online today and in the future.

 Develop concepts in response to Smart Cities technologies in relation to Glasgow.

-Showcase how to embed Service Design within Future Cities as a mean(s) to include citizens, bridging different levels of tech and digital literacy present across the city.
+Showcase how to embed Service Design within Future Cities as a means to include citizens, bridging different levels of tech and digital literacy present across the city.

 Make a case for putting citizens first and documenting Service Design methods for future projects.

-The involvement of Snook answered to the Open Glasgow mission to engage and involve citizens, communities in the development of new digital technologies for a smarter Glasgow.
+The involvement of Snook answered to the Open Glasgow mission to engage and involve citizens, and communities in the development of new digital technologies for a smarter Glasgow.
 A Citizens’-led approach, deep understanding of user needs, a set of value changes, service principles and embracing a future vision for Glasgow services grounded on people’s needs but further enriched with blue-sky thinking.
 Snook delivered:

 Focus groups, interviews of citizens – service providers, prototyping workshops.

 Weakness in user journeys

-- Bespoke engagement tools
+Bespoke engagement tools

 Design assets: Ideas infographics, mockups, MyGlasgow wireframes and Personas.

-The team helped translating blueprints and datasets, using ethnographic methods into video narratives, describing a day in the life of future Citizens in Glasgow.
+The team helped translate blueprints and datasets, using ethnographic methods into video narratives, describing a day in the life of future Citizens in Glasgow.
 Finally humanising the concepts and service propositions and putting them in context.